datascisteven/King-County-Housing-Price-Prediction/README.md

 --- df_regplot.png - regression plots of categorical variables
 --- df_scatter.png - scatterplots of categorical variables
 --- df_target_2.png - boxplot of target variable

+# Method

+We started with an exploratory data analysis to gain a better understanding of the dataset.
+We created some data visualizations which helped us to learn what features had a stronger correlation than others.
+The insight gained from our EDA guided our data cleaning and feature engineering processes.

+We performed a linear regression model on the entire database with the polynomial and interaction features as well as the dummy variables.
+We used K-Best to selec